KevCui/tweet-eraser/README.md

   -l               Optional, remove likes
-                   -f <file> to use resource file like.js -p               Optional, hide browser (use headless mode) and login from terminal -h | --help      Display this help message
+                   -f <file> to use resource file like.js -p               Optional, hide browser (use headless mode) and login from terminal -k               Optional, keep login tokens, by default no -h | --help      Display this help message
 ```